A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 • 5 trauma takeback cases

 • In addition to these more commonly seen trauma anesthesia cases.
-The fellow will be encouraged to participate in the care of patients with more unique injuries.
+The clinical instructor will be encouraged to participate in the care of patients with more unique injuries.
 Potential Index Cases:

 • Penetrating cardiac injury